Tower of London

 What’s Actually Inside

 The White Tower, the central Norman keep built by William I around 1078, holds the Royal Armouries collection on its upper floors.
 The Line of Kings display, featuring life-size wooden horses with armour, has been here in various forms since the 17th century.
-The horse used to carry Henry VIII’s suit of armour is the same horse that has been through multiple versions of the display for centuries.
+The horse carrying Henry VIII’s armour has a notoriously well-padded saddle that museum guides enjoy pointing out.

 The Yeoman Warder tours leave every 30 minutes from the main gate.
-They’re free with entry and run about an hour.
-The Warders have been leading these tours for a long time and the script, while well-worn, hits the best stories: the prisoners, the executions, the ravens (legally required to live here under a Charles II royal decree, on pain of the kingdom falling).
+Free with entry, running about an hour.
+The Warders (commonly called Beefeaters, a nickname with disputed origins) have been leading these tours for generations and the script, while well-worn, hits the best stories with genuine enthusiasm.

 Practicalities

-Buy tickets online at hrp.org.uk and choose a morning timeslot.
-Walk-up tickets are available but cost slightly more and can mean a wait.
+Book online at hrp.org.uk and choose a morning timeslot.
+Walk-up tickets cost £2 more and can mean waiting.
 Tower Hill is the nearest tube station (Circle and District lines), one minute’s walk from the entrance.
-The site is closed Mondays from November through February.
+The site closes Mondays from November through February.

 Around the Tower

 The Thames Path east toward Bermondsey offers some of the better riverside walking in London with minimal crowds.
-Leadenhall Market is a 20-minute walk north and makes a good stop: a Victorian covered market with good pubs and the visual familiarity of having been used in early Harry Potter films.
+Leadenhall Market is a 20-minute walk north and makes a good stop: a Victorian covered market with good pubs and the visual familiarity of having been used as Diagon Alley in early Harry Potter films, which the market itself will happily remind you of.

-For accommodation, the obvious choices for this part of London are the hotels around Tower Bridge itself (expensive, convenient) or the Aldgate area, which is more central and connects directly to multiple tube lines.
+For accommodation, hotels around Tower Bridge are expensive and convenient.
+The Aldgate area, just north, is more central and connects to multiple tube lines at better prices.